Values at Windmill

 - Resilient against setbacks;

-- Curious in their exploration of the curriculum;
+- Curious and creative in their exploration of the curriculum;

-- Reflective in their achievements, challenges and goals;
+- Reflective in their achievements; able to adapt to challenges and goals;

-- Understanding of different cultures and beliefs that exist in our community;
+- Appreciative of diversity, cultures and beliefs that exist in our community;

-- Courteous towards others, themselves and the environment around them;
+- Respectful and kind towards others, themselves and the environment around them;

 - Literate in technology within the evolving world;